encode/uvicorn/docs/toolkit.md

 The `Router` class allows you to route messages based on the path component of their URL.

-This example demonstrates routing to two seperate handlers:
+This example demonstrates routing to two separate handlers:

 ```python
 from uvitools.routing import Route, Router